-Give the group a designated time in which to discuss the following: "why did you go to the response you did?; How did you interpret and respond to the statement?"
-Explain that each person should be able to talk.
+Give the groups designated time in which to discuss the following:

+- "Why did you go to the response you did?; How did you interpret and respond to the statement?" - Explain that each person within the group should be able to talk.
 Request that each group select one person to keep notes and report back on behalf of the entire group after the discussion.